 Zero Waste Beginnings at the Canal Market District

+recycle that beer cup!There are few things we love more than craft beer and farmers markets, so when we were invited to participate with this fall’s Canal Market District and Homestead Beer Company collaboration, we happily said yes!
 In celebration of a successful first season, the Canal Market hosted a Harvest Ale Release Party on Saturday, October 29th, 2016, in downtown Newark.
 (See event details here.)
 Homestead crafted a real pumpkin ale with pumpkins and winter squash from local vendors from the farmers market.
 (Read more about their experience here.)
 Add in local wine & soda options, live music and your favorite food trucks from the season, and you couldn’t have a better way to celebrate our burgeoning local food & drink community!

+Where do we come in?
+Cups, of course!
 Many of you probably know that our favorite eco-friendly options for serviceware are our compostable options.
 Compostables are made from renewable plant-based sources and, when properly composted, are turned back into an environmentally beneficial resource.
 (Read more about compostables here.)
 But in the case of cups, recycling is a much more readily available end-of-life option than commercial composting here in central Ohio.
 So we provided a #1 PET plastic cup for the harvest ale.
 We encouraged attendees to reuse their cups at the event and then make sure it went into one of the recycling bins provided by our friends at Licking County Recycling.
 We’re partnering with them to help make the Canal Market a greener experience.

 Why #1 PET cups?
 All plastic cups are not created equal.